airicbear/cis-4496-project/Code/monet_cyclegan/scripts/README.md

 - `download_dataset` - Download the full Kaggle dataset into `Sample_Data/Raw/Kaggle_Dataset`.

-- `generate_images` - Use the Monet painting generator of a pretrained model to translate a set of images.
+- `generate_images` - Use the painting generator of a pretrained model to translate a set of images.

 - `plot_rgb_distribution` - Plot the RGB distribution of a given image file.